Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # Character Functions
 ### characterPlayAnim(character:String, anim:String, forced:Bool = false)
-Play's a specific character animation.
+Plays a specific character animation.

 - `character` - The character name, can be `boyfriend`, `dad` or `gf`.
 - `anim` - The animation name to be played.
 - `forced` - Can be either `true` or `false`, if set to `true`, it will force the animation to reset if the current animation is the same as the animation to play.

 ### characterDance(character:String)
-Make's character do the idle dance.
+Makes character do the idle dance.

 - `character` - The name of the character, can be `boyfriend`, `dad` or `gf`.

 ### setCharacterX(type:String, value:Float)
-Set's the general X position of a character from the `type`, this will also move all precached characters from the same type into the position you want.
+Sets the <ins>general x position of a character</ins> from the `type` parameter, this will also move all precached characters from the same type into the position you want.

 - `type` - The character name, can be `boyfriend`, `dad` or `gf`.
 - `value` - The x value of the character position.

 ### setCharacterY(type:String, value:Float)
-Set's the general Y position of a character from the `type`, this will also move all precached characters from the same type into the position you want.
+Sets the <ins>general y position of a character</ins> from the `type` parameter, this will also move all precached characters from the same type into the position you want.

 - `type` - The name of the character, can be `boyfriend`, `dad` or `gf`.
 - `value` - The y value of the character position.

 ### getCharacterX(type:String)
-Get's the general X position of a character from the `type`.
+Gets the <ins>general x position of a character</ins> from the `type` parameter.

 - `type` - The name of the character name, can be `boyfriend`, `dad` or `gf`.

 ### getCharacterY(type:String)
-Get's the general Y position of a character from the `type`.
+Gets the <ins>general y position of a character</ins> from the `type` parameter.

 - `type` - The name of the character name, can be `boyfriend`, `dad` or `gf`.